2014 GEICO 500: Knockout rule changes

 “This revision in national series qualifying at Talladega should be more exciting for our fans,” said Robin Pemberton, NASCAR senior vice president of competition and racing development.
 “It will feature a more accelerated pace, provide greater opportunity for team strategy to come into play and it should more closely resemble actual racing conditions.”

+Entry list

+Forty-six drivers were entered for the race.